dariushghasemi/kidneyInCHRIS/README.md

 - I got sick, probably covid-19 infection and couldn't work on the shroom3 draft paper.
 (Sat, 20:55, 09-Dec-23)

-- Just recovered and after submitting paper revision tomorrow noon, I will work on the 2nd paper to finish the discussion (Sun, 23:22, 12-Dec-23).
+- Just recovered and after submitting paper revision tomorrow noon, I will work on the 2nd paper to finish the discussion (Sun, 23:22, 10-Dec-23).

+- Fig. 3A was modified and Fig.3 was changed accordingly(Mon, 16:30, 11-Dec-23).

+- We submitted the revised manuscript to the journal (Mon, 23:59, 11-Dec-23).

 Dariush